mochajs/mocha/index.md

       })
     })

   Alternately, instead of using the `done()` callback, you can return a promise.
-This useful if the APIs you are testing return promises instead of taking callbacks:
+This is useful if the APIs you are testing return promises instead of taking callbacks:

     beforeEach(function(){
       return db.clear().then(function() {